There are lots websites about the National Film Registry. Why did I do this one?

 Why are there so many links to Amazon?
 Do I make a profit from the links?

 Whether or not someone wants to make a purchase there, Amazon provides important information about each film and its availability.
-Yes, I get a small percentage from most—though not all—purchases made when you use the Amazon links I provide.
+No, I don’t get anything.
 For people who prefer not to use Amazon, I provide direct links to many of the titles’ labels.

 Why don’t I list where titles are streaming?

-I have no idea how I would keep track of that, so I provide links to IMDb and Letterboxd, both of which provide that information.
+I have no idea how I would keep track of that, so I provide links for each title to IMDb and Letterboxd, both of which provide that information.

 Have I seen every National Film Registry title?